SSWConsulting/SSW.Rules.Content/rules/gpt-tokens/rule.md

 :::

-3. Clear prompting: Direct prompts can lead to more efficient token usage.
+**3. Clear prompting:** Direct prompts can lead to more efficient token usage.
 Try to be specific and clear in your prompts to get a better response that uses fewer tokens and doesn’t give you background info you’re not interested in.

 ::: greybox